ednira/cnets_project/README.md

 In the paper *Discovering Object-Centric Causal-Nets with Edge-Coarse-Graining in Process Mining*, we introduce a new process mining method to discover Object-Centric Causal Nets - OCCN using edge-coarse-graining.
 This new method extends Causal Nets to enable object-centric analysis and produces simpler models by merging redundant paths in process models using edge-coarse-graining technique.
 The detailed approach can be found <a href="https://su.diva-portal.org/smash/record.jsf?pid=diva2:1955576">here</a> in the author's master thesis (2024) at Stockholm University portal DIVA.
 We implemented this method in Python and evaluated it through a user study, comparing discovered OCCN and Object-Centric Petri Nets, with the study results presented in the paper.

-Next, the repository contents and instructions about the demonstration are presented.
+Next, the repository contents and instructions about the tool demonstration are presented.

 ## Repository Contents
 This repository provides supporting material for the paper, including the source code for discovering Object-Centric Causal-Nets with Edge-Coarse-Graining, data, a demonstration Jupyter notebook, and dependencies.